lmsfelipe/gympass/README.md

 is properly tested.
 Therefore, it gives to the developer a secure that his code is going to prod without breaking anything.

 Server side rendering also would be great to have, as it is good for SEO and performance, for example.

-PS.
-Just checked that some older chrome versions is getting issues with the infinite scroll.
-I'm already fixing it.